 Drug rashes are the body's reaction to a certain medicine.
-The type of rash that happens depends on the drug causing it and a person's response.
-Drugs have been associated with every type of rash, ranging from mild to life-threatening.
-The onset of the rash can also vary from immediate to weeks after the drug was first taken.
+The type of rash that happens depends on the medicine causing it and your response.
+Medicines have been associated with every type of rash, ranging from mild to life-threatening.
+The start of the rash can also vary from immediate to weeks after the medicine was first taken.

-Rashes caused by drugs can be categorized in the following groups:
+Rashes caused by medicines can be put into one of three groups:

 Rashes caused by an allergic reaction to the medicine

-Rashes produced as an unwanted effect of a particular medicine
+Rashes as an unwanted side effect of a particular medicine

-Rashes due to hypersensitivity to sunlight caused by the medicine
+Rashes from hypersensitivity to sunlight caused by the medicine

-What are the different types of rashes caused by drugs?
+What are the different types of rashes caused by medicines?

 Type of rash

 Pimples and red areas that appear most often on the face, shoulders, and chest